Last Updated on September 22, 2023 by Create Better Health

 When choosing a peanut butter to use, try and pick a natural peanut butter.
 Natural peanut butter typically consists of only peanuts and salt.
-Regular peanut butter contains filler ingredients like sugar and partially hydrogenated oils (trans fat).
-Generally speaking, the fewer the ingredients listed on a food label, the more natural a food is and the more healthy it is for us.
+Regular peanut butter contains filler ingredients.
+Generally speaking, the fewer the ingredients listed on a food label, the more natural a food is and the healthier it is for us.

 Apples are a good source of Vitamin C as well as fiber.
 Unpeeled apples have twice the fiber as a peeled apple and are richer in antioxidants.
-To maximize on nutrition, make sure to eat apples unpeeled.
+To maximize nutrition, make sure to eat apples unpeeled.

+The next step is to wash, core, and slice your apples.
+Then spread some peanut butter on each apple slice.
 Once the peanut butter is spread, squish a few marshmallows between two apple slices to make spooky Halloween Teeth!

+Grab the green onions, string cheese, and pretzel sticks.
 String cheese is a good source of calcium and protein.
-If you opt for a part-skim string cheese, you can cut out a bit of extra fat from your diet.
+If you choose a part-skim string cheese, you can cut out a bit of extra fat from your diet.

 Next, take a pretzel stick and push it into one end of each piece of string cheese.

 Wrap a green string around the top of the cheese on the pretzel end and tie a knot to secure the string.
 This part can be a little tricky.
 If it’s not working for you, just leave the green onion string off.

 And there you go!
-Three quick and easy nutritious halloween snacks.
+Three quick and easy nutritious Halloween snacks.

 What nutritious Halloween snack will you make this season?
 Tell me about it in the comments!